fluent/fluent-bit-docs/getting_started/parser.md

  }
  ```

-Parsers are fully configurable, for more details please refer to the [Parsers](../parser/README.md) section.
+Parsers are fully configurable and are independently and optionally handled by each input plugin, for more details please refer to the [Parsers](../parser/README.md) section.